 Medical Records Review and Assessment

 A self-assessment tool is provided to licensed members for their use in assessing the quality of their own medical records.
-Use of this tool may be helpful before your facility undergoes an Accreditation Inspection and/or before you volunteer to submit records for a peer review.
+Use of this tool may be helpful before you participate in a Peer Review of Medical Records or before your facility undergoes an Accreditation Inspection .
 The self-assessment can be completed by an individual veterinarian or by the entire veterinary team as a group exercise.

 Self-Assessment Tool Components: